The Library is the intellectual hub of the College. It plays two main roles in College life:

 Balliol’s intellectual heritage comprises:

 - Archives and manuscripts: institutional archives, medieval manuscript volumes and modern personal papers.
-These are housed in the Historic Collections Centre in St Cross Road, Oxford, and are in the care of the professional archivist and curator of manuscripts, who deals with all enquiries about the collections and requests to consult them.
+These are housed in the Historic Collections Centre in St Cross Road, Oxford.

 - Printed special collections: early printed books, and special collections of post-1800 printed books.
 These are shelved partly in the Historic Collections Centre and partly in the Broad Street Library.

 These collections support the College’s teaching and research.
 External researchers are welcomed by appointment and a growing number of the historic collections can be explored online.
 School teachers interested in using the collections to support the curriculum and inspire their students are encouraged to contact the Library.
 The Library also periodically holds public exhibitions and talks at the Historic Collections Centre.
 For more information about all these things, please follow the menu links below.